* This is the Professional Version. *

-MRI and EEG are done to rule out physical causes, particularly if symptoms or progression is atypical (eg, if symptoms began after age 40 yr).
+MRI and EEG are done to rule out physical causes, particularly if symptoms or progression is atypical (eg, if symptoms begin after age 40 yr).
 Urine toxicology tests may also be indicated.

 Psychologic tests and special structured interviews and questionnaires are helpful.

-Patients often improve without intervention.
+Patients with depersonalization/derealization disorder often improve without intervention.
 Complete recovery is possible for many patients, especially if symptoms result from treatable or transient stresses or have not been protracted.
 In others, depersonalization and derealization become more chronic and refractory.

 Even persistent or recurrent depersonalization or derealization symptoms may cause only minimal impairment if patients can distract themselves from their subjective sense of self by keeping their mind busy and focusing on other thoughts or activities.
 Some patients become disabled by the chronic sense of estrangement, by the accompanying anxiety or depression, or both.